 My personal tutors were Jane Rogers and Barry Hines, both well-known and accomplished writers, and I learned much from them and thank them for their help and guidance.

 In my penultimate year at the newly-named Sheffield Hallam University I helped to run the social events at the University of Sheffield, English Language Teaching Centre, Summer School to earn some much-needed money.
 This involved taking students from other countries on tours of cultural cities – Oxford, Cambridge, York, Liverpool, London, Edinburgh and all around the Sheffield environs - and while working there I met a student who stayed behind after the course ended.
-Eventually we married, so, all-in-all, my time at SHU was certainly the best time of my life and I am grateful for all the help that I got from the tutors and I apologize belatedly for all the headaches that I caused pulling information out of them day after day, month after month – for several years.
+Eventually we married, so, all-in-all, my time at SHU was certainly the best time of my life and I am grateful for all the help that I received from the tutors and I apologize belatedly for all the headaches that I caused pulling information out of them day after day, month after month – for several years.

 I didn’t do the BA course to help me ‘get a good job’ although I wanted to teach – and I did for a time but, mainly, I wanted to write and to be able to support myself as a writer.
 It has been far from easy – especially when I look at others who are earning ‘good money’ in commerce and business but I wouldn’t have it any other way.
 I have been finely focused and very persistent.
 I think that if you want something in life then you have to believe in yourself – and be thick-skinned in times of adversity and dire-straits.

 So far, I have completed three nonfiction typescripts: I have traveled around Turkey with my partner visiting areas that few Europeans had visited before and wrote Travels in Turkey about those experiences.
 I lived and worked at the world-famous Findhorn Spiritual Community in the Highlands of Scotland and wrote On the Beach at Findhorn about my time there.
 I have studied belief systems and groups with political power since I was in my early teens and all of my adult life and I have written a book The Future is You, which is about highly questionable world politics and a mainly ‘Buddhist’ way of improving the present greed-fueled societies that are making so many people mentally and physically ill now.
 However, no mainstream publishers considered them commercial enough so I tried publishing them as ebooks but, so far, this has been less than satisfying.
-I still have a satire TS although I'm not too sure where that will go and I have quite a few other ideas for fiction simmering away.

 While doing my degrees (I also did an MA in Film Studies at the Psalter Lane campus) I studied politics (generally) and also useful aspects of Buddhism becoming a member of a local Buddhist community.
 I also studied the teachings of J Krishnamurti and, at the same time, did a teaching course and guided students with ‘learning difficulties’ caused by dyslexia.
 (This was quite some time before I discovered that I had suffered from disnumerica all of my life).
 My life at university was full to the brim.
 The parties we went to were amazing – full of interesting people from all over the world, all of us fired up with many and varied interests, ideas and different perspectives.